How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 • Metabolic strain lowers the threshold for inflammatory activation

 When multiple systems are strained simultaneously, the capacity for immune resolution declines (26).
+This interconnected burden helps explain why systemic inflammation often persists despite isolated improvements.

-Why Chronic Inflammation Becomes Self-Perpetuating Over Time
+Why Inflammation Becomes Self-Perpetuating

-When a Systems-Based Evaluation Is Necessary for Persistent Inflammation
+When a Systems-Based Evaluation Is Necessary

 When Chronic Inflammation Persists Despite Lifestyle Changes